-Minnesota Housing's HTC program permits its owners to elect the applicable percentage either at reservation or placed in service.
-If the election is not made at the time the reservation letter is issued, the percentage will be fixed for the month in which the building is placed in service.
+Minnesota Housing's HTC program permits its owners to elect the applicable percentage either at the time of reservation or when placed in service.
+If the election is not made at the time the reservation letter is issued, the percentage will be fixed for the month in which the building is placed in service or as otherwise established by Section 42.
 Once made, the election is irrevocable.
 Upon receipt of the required documents, Minnesota Housing will complete its reservation review and send reservation agreements to be executed by the owner.
 Each reservation must be conditioned upon receipt of written certification, evidence of timely progress toward completion of the project acceptable to Minnesota Housing, and evidence of compliance with federal tax requirements.